ROBERT KEITH NELSON

 Robert enlisted in the Army Air Corps on October 8, 1942.
 After training, he received an officer’s commission and was sent to the 490th Army Air Force Bomb Squadron, part of the 341st Bomb Group (Medium).
 The “Medium” designation meant that the bombers they flew were B-25 Mitchells and B-26 Marauders as opposed to the heavy B-17 Flying Fortresses or the light A-20 Havocs.

 The 341st Bombardment Group was activated in September of 1942 and entered the front line early in 1943, operating out of India against Japanese ground targets in central Burma (now Myanmar.) they bombed bridges, locomotives, rail yards and other targets to delay movement of supplies to the Japanese troops fighting in northern Burma.

 While in Los Angeles Robert had met and fell in love with a woman named Jean Carol Bertelson, daughter of a nursery salesman from Arcadia, another suburb of California.
 They were married on October 30, 1943 in California when Robert was home on leave.
+They had one son.

 In January of 1944 the Group was transferred to the Fourteenth Air Force which was based in China.
 There the Group concentrated on anti-shipping strikes at sea and on China’s inland waterways, and earned a Distinguished Unit Citation for developing a bombing technique for use against bridges.
 They also dropped leaflets for the U. S. Office of War Information.

 There isn’t much information available as to how Lt.
 Robert K. Nelson lost his life, but he was reported as killed on February 10, 1945 on a bombing mission over Burma.
 His body was recovered and shipped home in July of 1949 to be buried with military rites in Section C-22 of Fort Snelling in Minneapolis.
-He was 24 years old.